groupvine/gv-doc/social/index.md

 <div class="gv">

-To send to a specific sub-group, use the full sub-group path, such as:
+To send to a specific sub-group, use the sub-group's Abbreviation with the account's Abbreviation, for example:

 ```
 team.bingotech@groupvine.email